Ashley Parker: Career

 covering routine New York City topics and the White House.
 She also covered Chelsea Clinton's wedding for The New York Times.

 Parker's photographs have appeared in Vanity Fair and her writing has appeared in other publications including The New York Sun, Glamour, The Huffington Post, Washingtonian, Chicago Magazine and Life magazine.

+During the 2016 presidential campaign, Parker initially covered Jeb Bush's campaign before being moved to that of Donald Trump.

 She and her Post colleague Philip Rucker shared the 2017 Gerald R. Ford Journalism Prize for Distinguished Reporting on the Presidency.

-She was part of the reporting team at The Washington Post that won the Pulitzer Prize for National Reporting in 2018 on coverage of Russian interference in the 2016 United States elections.
+She was part of the reporting team at The Washington Post that, with The New York Times team, won the Pulitzer Prize for National Reporting in 2018 on coverage of Russian interference in the 2016 United States elections.

-On September 7, 2019 Donald Trump called Parker in a tweet a "nasty lightweight reporter" and called for banning her from the White House.
+On September 7, 2019, Donald Trump called Parker and Rucker in a tweet "two nasty lightweight reporters" and called for banning them from the White House.

 On November 20, 2019, Parker co-moderated the fifth Democratic Party presidential debate of the 2020 campaign, along with Rachel Maddow, Andrea Mitchell, and Kristen Welker.

-In January 2021, she became the Washington Post White House bureau chief.
+In January 2021, she became The Washington Post White House bureau chief.

+In 2021, Parker was a member of The Washington Post team that developed The Attack, a three-part online series that cited systematic security failures ahead of the January attack on the U. S. Capitol.
+The series won the 2021 George Polk National Reporting Award in Journalism.

-On May 9, 2022, she was part of the Washington Post team that received the Pulitzer Prize for Public Service.
+On May 9, 2022, she was part of The Washington Post team that received the Pulitzer Prize for Public Service.

+In July 2022, Parker became senior national political correspondent for The Washington Post.
+In December 2024, The Atlantic announced that Parker will be joining the magazine's staff as a writer.

+Parker was part of the Washington Post team that won the 2024 Prize in National Reporting for its examination of the impact of the AR-15 semi-automatic rifle.